vanflux/whatsapp-to-discord/README.md

 - Firstly, do the the things of `Before Usage` section.
 - Clone this project.
 - Install docker if you havent.
-- Run `docker build -t w2d .` to build the image.
+- Run `docker build -t w2d --network host .` to build the image.
 - Run the following command to start the bot:

 Replace the discord tokens and client ids<br>